 Impact on the public

-Will the number of general rehearsals and matinees and performances be affected by Open Up?
+Were the number of general rehearsals and matinees and performances affected by Open Up?

 Will any of the building work have a detrimental impact on the quality of performance or audience experience inside the main auditorium?